#253) Saving Private Ryan (1998)

 Wow That’s Dated: This film has occasional ‘90s CG throughout.
 Most of it blends in, but a few shots show their age.

-Take a Shot: Tom Sizemore has the honor of saying that “saving Private Ryan” may be the good deed that gets them out of the war.
+Title Track: Tom Sizemore has the honor of saying that “saving Private Ryan” may be the good deed that gets them out of the war.

 Seriously, Oscars?: The highest-grossing film of 1998, “Saving Private Ryan” scored 11 Oscar nominations and took home five: Cinematography, Editing, Sound Mixing, Sound Editing, and a second Best Director trophy for Steven Spielberg.
 The film was all but guaranteed to win Best Picture; the Academy even had longtime Spielberg-collaborator Harrison Ford present the category.
 And then, this happened…